Idaho Statutes are updated to the web July 1 following the legislative session.

 (l) For administering an oath, including jurat

-And certifying the same when required an additional sum of
+And certifying the same when required, an additional fee of

 (m) For comparing and certifying a prepared copy of a file or record in his office, for each page

-(n) For each certificate under seal there shall be an additional fee of
+(n) For each certificate under seal, an additional fee of

 (2) Electronic copies shall include copies provided via internet download, on a compact disc, zip disc, floppy disc, or other electronic means.
 The county recorder shall provide electronic copies if the record is maintained in electronic form and if the person specifically requests an electronic copy.